What exactly is a Project?

-Currently, you’re allowed to have one Project, with one App per Project.
+You are currently allowed to have one Standard Project and, if approved for access, one Academic Research Project.
 We may expand the number of Projects you can create as we launch more products and features.

 Can I add existing Apps to a Project?

-Yes, you can add an existing App to your new Project.
-While setting up your Project you should see an option to add any of your standalone Apps.
+Yes, you can add an existing App (also known as standalone Apps) to your Project.
+When setting up your Project, you should see an option to add a standalone App to that Project.

-Is there a way to check usage information towards the cap of 500,000 Tweets per month?
+Is there a way to check my progress towards the monthly Project Tweet cap?

-The 500,000 Tweet cap is for the Basic access level.
-In future releases, we will be launching elevated access options for the v2 API, with different options for academic researchers, businesses, and other types of developers.
+The existing Tweet caps are hard limits.
+In future releases, we will be launching elevated access options for the Twitter API v2 endpoints across every product track.
+This will create different options for academic researchers, businesses, and other types of developers.
 Learn how to stay informed of our plans and launches.

 Can anyone else see my Project name or information other than me?

 Your Project name and description will only be visible to you or your team if you have a team account.
 It is important to note that if you implement third-party authentication (sometimes referenced as “sign in with Twitter”), your App’s description will be displayed publicly.
 You should review and update this description before implementing this feature.

 If your developer account was set up as a team account, you will not be able to edit a Project unless you are an administrator of the account.